joaomelo/blog/src/posts/2020-05-18-how-to-create-a-dialog-to-select-multiple-values-in-google-sheets/2020-05-18-how-to-create-a-dialog-to-select-multiple-values-in-google-sheets.md

 }
 ```

-After saving the script, you can reload the spreadsheet window and the `My Script` menu should already be available.
+After saving the script, you need to reload the spreadsheet window.
+After that the _My Script_ menu should be available.

-## Apps Scripts Dialog
+## Hello World Dialog

-The Apps Scripts technology offers a Html service that can render custom dialog and sidebars on top of google apps.
-We leverage standard html, css and javascript together with google Api to create custom behavior in google spreadsheets for example.
+The Apps Scripts technology offers a Html service that can render custom dialogs and sidebars on top of Google office apps.
+This is great because we can leverage standard Html, CSS and JavaScript together with the Google Api to create a new layer of features above google spreadsheets for example.

-Let's create a html file named `dialog` in the scripts editor to start exploring this feature.
-Paste the code bellow in the new file.
+Let's create a Html file named _dialog_ in the scripts editor to start exploring this feature.
+By pasting the code bellow in the _dialog_ file we have a basic custom dialog, but no JavaScript to invoke it.

 ``` html
 <!DOCTYPE html>